 Frank Brennan was born on 6 May 1960 in Liverpool.
 His father, a publican, encouraged his sons, Jimmy and Frank, to train in various sports.
-At school Frank excelled at gymnastics, which would eventually help his Karate in years to come.
+At school, Frank excelled at gymnastics, which would eventually help his Karate in years to come.

 In 1972 the Brennan brothers tried joining the Red Triangle Karate Club, one of the top Karate clubs in the country.
 Aged twelve, Frank was considered too young to join the club and was told to train at the local Judo club for a year.
-Jimmy, however was allowed to join the Karate club.
+Jimmy, however, was allowed to join the Karate club.
 A year later Frank was allowed to join.

 The Red Triangle Karate Club was a founding member of the Karate Union of Great Britain (KUGB), whose chief instructor was JKA legend Keinosuke Enoeda.
-Brennan’s main instructor was KUGB stalwart, Andy Sherry, who had been practicing Karate since the early 1960s.
+Brennan’s main instructor was KUGB stalwart, Andy Sherry, who had been practising Karate since the early 1960s.
 Sherry would become not just his instructor but also his mentor.

 In 1974 Brennan entered his first tournament as a brown belt.
-At the KUGB Northern Regional Championships he won the Junior Kata title.
+At the KUGB Northern Regional Championships, he won the Junior Kata title.

 The following year at the 1975 KUGB Northern Regional Championships, the Red Triangle Club faced Leeds in the team kumite final.
 Bob Poynton from the Red Triangle Club broke his leg in an earlier match.
 Brennan who had only been entered in the kata event was drafted in as a late replacement.
 The young Brennan faced the experienced Andy Harris from the Leeds club and won the match.
 This helped the Liverpool team win the kumite title.
 Since 1967 the Liverpool had won all but two of the team kumite titles.

 In 1978, aged only 19, Brennan was selected to represent the KUGB international squad at the European Championships held in Sweden.
 He came second in the kata event.
-The following year at the the championships held in Belgium he won both the kata and kumite events, becoming Grand Champion.
+The following year at the championships held in Belgium he won both the kata and kumite events, becoming Grand Champion.
 He would repeat this feat on three occasions.

 From 1979 to 1992 Brennan dominated the KUGB National Championships.
 He was Grand Champion on ten occasions.
 He won the kata title fourteen times.
 He won the kumite title ten times.
 He faced some of the KUGB’s best talent that included Terry O’Neill, Steve Cattle, Gary Harford, Ronnie Christopher, Elwyn Hall and George Best.

 1980 saw Brennan take part in his first World Championships, the 3rd IAKF World Championships held in Bremen, Germany.
-Although he didn’t win any titles, his round house kick to the head of Toshihiro Mori, the reigning JKA All-Japan Kumite Champion, was one of the highlights of the tournament.
+Although he didn’t win any titles, his roundhouse kick to the head of Toshihiro Mori, the reigning JKA All-Japan Kumite Champion, was one of the highlights of the tournament.
 Mori would go on to win the kumite World title.

 At the 2nd Shoto Cup held in Brisbane, Australia, Brennan had one of his best World Championship results, finishing runner-up to Tomio Imamura in the kumite final.
-Brennan’s team mate George Best was third in the event.
+Brennan’s teammate George Best was third in the event.

 In 1990, Sunderland, England hosted the 3rd Shoto Cup.
 The KUGB team captained by Brennan had one of its best tournaments against the dominant Japanese team.
 Ronnie Christopher won a silver medal against Masao Kagawa in the kumite final.
 Brennan also won a silver medal in the kata event against Tomoyuki Aihara.
 The British team also made history by becoming the first non-Japanese team to win a Team Kumite World title.
 The KUGB squad was coached by Andy Sherry.